To see the full post, please click on the date shown above to open the post:

 He is seeking to purify us.
 He wants us to be like He is.

 Then he cuts sections off from us that hold us back.
-This could be bad relationships, crappy friends that are not real friends… splitting them off, as they do not add to us but they end up taking away.
+This could be bad relationships, crappy friends that are not real friends… splitting them off, as they do not add to our greatness but they end up taking away instead.

 This reshapes us.
 It even makes us appear different than before.